juanleiton/juanleiton/README.md

 ### About me 🧑🏻‍💻 ###
 I find and solve customer and user real issues 💡.

-My experience as an entrepreneur taught me how to learn quick and on the fly; it also taught me how to choose the most efficient solution, set priorities, delegate tasks, face uncertainty, stay calm before the unexpected and rule out unworkable ideas 📉.
-I got a bachelor's degree in Economics 📊 because I enjoy dealing with "real world problems" 🌍, however, in this field you can't get directly involved in the implementation of the solutions and the results don't depend ultimately on you, that's why I decided to switch career paths to IT.
+My experience as an entrepreneur taught me how to learn quick and on the fly; it also taught me how to choose the most efficient solution, set priorities, delegate tasks, face uncertainty, stay calm before the unexpected and rule out unworkable ideas 📉 in a timely fashion.
+I got a bachelor's degree in Economics 📊 because I enjoy dealing with "real world problems" 🌍, however, in this field you can't get directly involved in the implementation of the solutions and the results don't depend ultimately on you, that's why I decided to switch career paths.

 ### What I do 🛠️ ###
 I develop functional apps with a modern and intuitive design, **having user experience in the first place and guaranteeing efficiency and security** in transactions 💰  and data management 🆔.
 I'm always learning and working on projects in order to improve and widen my skills, as well as to keep up-to-date.

 ### My interests 🔍 ###
-Since I like to focus on user experience, I have a special interest in **e-commerce** 🛒 **Fintech** 💳.
+Since I like to focus on user experience, I have a special interest in **e-commerce** 🛒 and **Fintech** 💳.

 ### My Tools & technologies 🧰 ###
  <div>